 BRCC’s CEO, Evan Hafer, is proud of his military service and welcomes other veterans.
 Of BRCC’s 450 current employees, 55% are military veterans.
 Most large American brands have historically sought to stay above the partisan divide.

-Hafer boosted his brand’s image with its base when he said he’d be hiring 10,000 veterans.
-He may still have a long way to go to reach this number, but he’s getting there.
-That could be a plus for Black Rifle coffee stock.
+Not to be outdone, Hafer boosted his brand’s image with its base when he said he’d be hiring 10,000 veterans.
+He may still have a long way to go to reach this number.
+But he’s getting there.
+That could be a plus for Black Rifle coffee stock of the future.

-The brand pushes its military, law enforcement, and first responder roots with love for the second amendment, with cool packaging that looks like an old surplus ammo box and coffees with gun-related names like the “AK-47 Espresso Blend” This “will fuel your midnight ops or your morning commute.”
+The brand pushes its military, law enforcement, and first responder roots with love for the second amendment.
+They have cool packaging that looks like an old surplus ammo box and coffees.
+They also have gun-related names like the “AK-47 Espresso Blend” This “will fuel your midnight ops or your morning commute.”

 Or the “Coffee or Die” roast, created to “show our customers that there are still great companies in America that value freedom and our way of life for all.”